Frensham Heights School

 Frensham Heights school community

 The informal environment here is credited for helping to create strong and respectful relationships between students and staff, while a no uniform rule allows children to express themselves.
 There’s a dedicated pastoral space, The Hub, for students to drop into anytime they wish, and a clever red, amber and green card system helps children discreetly remove themselves from lessons when needed.
+Counsellors and members of staff are on hand to talk to and Mr McCarey is keen to help pupils feel safe about making themselves more emotionally vulnerable – ‘Teenagers today need to see that it’s okay to not feel okay.’

 And finally....